Protein Interaction Coupling

 The unique features of PICO:

-- Ultra-high sensitivity (upper femtomolar with ordinary antibodies)
+• Ultra-high sensitivity (upper femtomolar with ordinary antibodies)

-- Zero background
+• Zero background

-- Digital assay (counting individual molecules)
+• Digital assay (counting individual molecules)

-- Homogeneous (workflow without washing steps)
+• Homogeneous (workflow without washing steps)

 The PICO Workflow

-What can be a PICO target?
+What can PICO measure?

 With PICO you will choose and label your own antibodies, a careful selection allows to investigate a broad range of targets with 2 colors (= 2-plex measurement).
 Extending the number of labels (up to 4) opens up the possibility for more information from one sample or more sophisticated experimental setups.
 Check out all the possibilities below!

-Two-color PICO Assay>
+Two-color PICO Assay

 1. Single proteins - by using two antibodies recognizing different accessible epitopes of the same protein